farspeak/farspeak-js/README.md

 ## Limitations

-As we are currently in the early (beta) stage, Farspeak is limited to 1000 entities and their vectors per account.
+1. As we are currently in the early (beta) stage, Farspeak is limited to 1000 entities and their vectors per account.
+2. File size to process is 1mb max.